freedomofpress/securedrop/docs/decommission.rst

    That said, there may still be some sensitive information on the servers, including system logs and the SecureDrop database, which would yield information on the number of submissions and replies stored on the server.
-   This risk is partially mitigated by securely deleting submissions from the server, as described in a previous step.

-   Physically destroying or encrypting the storage drives on the servers are the best ways to ensure that data on the drives cannot be recovered.
+   This risk is partially mitigated by securely deleting submissions from the server, as described in a previous step; however, physically destroying or encrypting the storage drives on the servers are the best ways to ensure that data on the drives cannot be recovered.

    Physically destroying SSD drives is not as straightforward as destroying older hard drives, but drives can be pulverized, shredded, or incinerated,